codeclimate/test-reporter/man/cc-test-reporter-format-coverage.1.md

 ## -p, --prefix *PATH*

-The prefix *PATH* to remove from absolute paths in coverage payloads, to make them relative to the project root.
+The prefix to remove from absolute paths in coverage payloads, to make them relative to the project root.
 This is usually the directory in which the tests were run.
 Defaults to current working directory.